valtido/sentry-docs/src/collections/_documentation/clients/react-native/expo.md

 }
 ```

-If you still need more help you can out the docs directly on [Expo’s docs page](https://docs.expo.io/versions/latest/guides/using-sentry.html#content)
+If you need more help, you can checkout the docs directly on [Expo’s docs page](https://docs.expo.io/versions/latest/guides/using-sentry.html#content)